altrof/kn-assessment-spring/README.md

     - SpringBoot and SpringData (JPA) + Lombok
     - Database for main project was PostgreSQL 14.2
     - Database for tests was H2 (in-memory).
-    - Docker with Docker Compose for containerize (IN DEV PROGRESS)
+    - Docker with Docker Compose for containerize

 ## Project Architecture